Shahid-Bagwan/Shahid-Bagwan/README.md

 ---
 ### 👦 About Me
 - 👨‍💻 Started As a Freelancer, now working full time.
-Self Taught.

-- 🔭 I’m currently Working at **Spread**
+- 🔭 I’m currently Working at **WeSpread**

 - 🌱 I’m currently Upskilling On  **Kubernetes,Microservices,kafka**